Capital Gains Tax

-- Your main home – but this is only subject to Capital Gains Tax on any gains if you’ve let it out, it's used for business or it's more than 5,000 square metres.
+- Your main home – but this is only subject to Capital Gains Tax on any gains if you’ve let it out (this does not include having a single lodger), it's used for business or it's more than 5,000 square metres.

 - Shares that aren’t in an Individual Savings Account (ISA) or a Personal Equity Plan (PEP).

-For full and complete definitions of these descriptions, its best to go direct to the HMRC’s website.
+For full and complete definitions of these descriptions, its best to go direct to HMRC’s website.

 When do I not have to pay Capital Gains Tax?